 The Scheme's cash and cash equivalents are held mainly by National Australia Bank Limited (NAB).
-The short term credit rating of the banking institution as determined by Standard & Poor's is A-1+ (2021: A-1+), as at reporting date.
+The short term credit rating of NAB determined by Standard & Poor's is A-1+ (2022: A-1+), as at reporting date.
 Maximum credit risk exposure from cash and cash equivalents is represented by the carrying amount in the Statement of Financial Position.